release-change/release-change/README.md

       runs-on: ubuntu-latest
       permissions:
         contents: write # to be able to publish a GitHub release
+        issues: write # to be able to comment on issues
+        pull-requests: write # to be able to comment on pull requests
       steps:
         - name: Checkout
           uses: actions/checkout@v5